 Is software patentable?

 Properly claiming the invention is also crucial.
-Patent claims should not attempt to cover every possible method of relieving a particular pain point, but should instead be narrowly focused on a specific method of doing so.
+Patent claims should not attempt to cover every possible method of relieving a particular pain point that preempts the field, but should instead be narrowly focused on a specific method of doing so.
 In order to protect a new software invention from invalidity, developers should consult with a patent attorney before beginning the process.

 Patent eligibility is dependent on whether the software improves technology.
 Specifically, it must improve data processing and manufacturing processes.
-However, if a particular software program simply automates a process that is common in the business world, it is not patentable.
+Thus, if a particular software program simply automates a process that is common in the business world, it is not patentable.

 The flow chart must be clear enough to allow a person skilled in the art to write the code necessary to implement the invention.
 This is as important as defining the underlying concept.
 It is critical to make the specification as detailed as possible.

 Is it worth applying for a software patent?